nboxhallburnett/mocha-runner-reporter/README.md

 runner.run()
     .then(results => {
-        // Optional custom reporting using the raw data const report = runner.generateReport(params.title, results);
+        // Optional custom reporting using the raw data for a full report const report = runner.generateReport(params.title, results);
+        // Option custom reporting using the raw data for a minimal report (only shows slows and failures) const report = runner.generateMinimalReport(params.title, results);

         // Optional reporting using the generated report const reporter = new Reporter(reportData.provider, reportData.email, reportData.password, reportData.alias);